IndexCoop/ITIPS/ITIPS/ITIP-003.md

 4. Call `executeUnwrap` repeatedly until all wrapped component have been unwrapped.
     - Use a helper `unwrapComplete` function to check whether to stop unwrapping
 5. On the last `executeUnwrap` call, the `GeneralIndexModule` will automatically be initialized.
 At this point it is safe to execute a rebalance as normally through the `GeneralIndexModule`
+6. Once rebalancing trades are complete call `setTradesComplete` to denote that we are ready to wrap components.
-6. Once the rebalancing trades are complete, call `executeWrap` repeatedly until all component have been wrapped
+7. Once the rebalancing trades are complete, call `executeWrap` repeatedly until all component have been wrapped
     - Use a helper `wrapComplete` function to check whether to stop wrapping

 ## Checkpoint 2